 As far as I am currently aware, these classes are intended to be in person for the time being.
 As such, your attendance is strongly recommended and expected.
-Because Wednesdays are working with your team, your attendance is necessary to make sure that you are able to complete the project in time.
 You are all full adults here, so if you will be missing, you have to let me know in advance.
 If you want to provide a reason, then that is fine, but if you warn me, I can prepare for it.
 If for some reason, the university moves back to digital formats, I shall upload all the material to the class website and it will be available to all students, whether on campus or attending remotely.
 Honestly, your safety is paramount to me, so please do whatever makes you feel safest.